Yasuo Mizui: Le mur de l'espoir

+In 1981, Mizui created a chromium cenotaph for James Dean, commissioned by Seita Onishi, near the location of James Dean's fatal car accident.
+In 1985, Mizui set out to create the James Dean Center in Cholame, California, with Onishi.
+Mizui worked on the James Dean Center project for three years, creating sketches and sculptures, as well as visiting the United States.
+However, due to a conflict of opinion with the owner of the proposed site, the project could not be completed.

+Despite this, the Le mur de l'espoir (limestone, 13 x 4.5 x 1.2 m), which was intended to be on display at the James Dean Center, was dedicated to the memory of James Dean.
+This sculpture took Mizui three years to complete and consists of 150 tons of stone extracted from the quarry in Lacoste, the village where Mizui lived.
+On one side of the Le mur de l'espoir, Mizui sculpted the face of James Dean.
+The Le mur de l'espoir was inaugurated in 2006, 51 years after James Dean's death.
+Although not in California, it now welcomes visitors to the garden of Mizui's residence in Lacoste, serving as an open-air museum.

 Métagraphie

-The technique of compressing color between two sheets of paper or other materials gave rise to unexpected, fantastic images.
-The artist analyzed the causality of phenomena that might be considered accidental.
-In other words, it involved introducing the power of will into the creation of such phenomena by developing a technique and practice.
-This process expresses reflection, change, succession, and the act of transcending, bypassing, or existing between various states.

 The technique, known as métagraphie, is obtained through a non-reproducible process.
 The artist applies watercolor to waterproof paper, then allows the materials to interact and evolve naturally.
 Mizui's response to this process is to find the right balance between the fluidity of the watercolor and the exposure time.
 While similar techniques such as pressed oil, starch-pressed, and decal exist, Mizui's approach and choice of materials are distinct.

 In 1984, international fine arts critic Sakae Hasegawa commented:

 When I saw this painting for the first time, I thought it was a picture of a snowy mountain.
 But upon closer inspection, I realized it was not a picture at all.
 This image resonated deeply within me, evoking a cold silence.
 I find that this painting conveys a philosophical and meditative openness, as if the artist has allowed the silence of the heart to emerge.